 What it means for Researchers

 Checking the indications for a medication on the package insert is now a reflex for most users, who can readily identify a drug’s therapeutic category, therapeutic indications, contraindications, precautions and adverse/side effects.
 Dosage recommendations are also available (administration mode, dose, length, frequency).
 These criteria were standardized and regulated (Boutron et al., 2012).
-But few professionals are able to provide this level of detail on non-pharmacological interventions, because no standard is available at this time.
-This leaves the door open to speculation and misconceptions (Ninot, 2013).
+But few professionals are able to provide this level of detail on NPIs, because no standardized assessment and surveillance framework is available at this time.
+This leaves the door open to speculation and misconceptions such as fake medicines or parallel medicines (Ninot, 2013).

 What it means for Policymakers

-In the last ten years, pilot studies have shown the positive effects of #NPIs on people’s health and their positive impact on social and economic markers.
+In the last ten years, pilot studies have shown the positive effects of NPIs on people’s health and their positive impact on social and economic markers.
 Observational studies have highlighted quality of life improvements and increases in survival without disability.
 However, these observations do not amount to scientific proof.
-To provide the evidence necessary for the generalization of #NPIs, interventional research is now required (HAS, 2011).
+To provide the evidence necessary for the generalization and reimbursement of NPIs, interventional research is required.

 Boutron I, Ravaud P, Moher D (2012).
 Randomized Clinical Trials of Non Pharmacological Treatments.
 Boca Raton: CRC Press Taylor and Francis.